The Workplace Giving Handbook: Everything You Need to Know

-By definition, workplace giving is any kind of organized program that collects employee donations for charitable causes through payroll deductions and/or one-time donations.
+Workplace giving is any organized program that collects employee donations for charitable causes through payroll deductions and/or one-time donations.
 The company then disburses those donations to nonprofits.

 Over the years, the term has evolved to include volunteer giving programs, and other forms of employee giving programs.
-Today, these giving programs take many forms, including payroll deductions, donation match programs, and volunteer giving programs.
+These giving programs take many forms today, including payroll deductions, donation match programs, and volunteer giving programs.

 Matching Gift Programs

 Donation match programs are among the most popular types of workplace giving programs, offered at nearly 65% of Fortune 500 companies, and accounting for $2 billion to $3 billion in donations annually.

 The concept is simple in theory: an employee donates to a qualified nonprofit, and the company then makes a matching donation to the same nonprofit.